Logo

 Brigitte Bardot mentioned her by name in "I Shall Be Free", which appeared on his second album, The Freewheelin' Bob Dylan.

-Brigitte Bardot inspired Nicole Kidman to promote the 2013 campaign shoot of the British brand Jimmy Choo.
+Brigitte Bardot inspired Nicole Kidman, who had "Bardot-esque" hair in the 2013 British brand Jimmy Choo campaign.

-In 2015, Brigitte Bardot was ranked number six in "The Top Ten Most Beautiful Women Of All Time", according to a survey carried out by Amway's beauty company in the UK which involved 2,000 women.
+In 2015, Brigitte Bardot was ranked number six in "The Top Ten Most Beautiful Women of All Time", according to a survey carried out by Amway's beauty company in the UK involving 2,000 women.

-The French drama television series Brigitte Bardot was scheduled to be broadcast on France 2 in 2023.
+The French drama television series Brigitte Bardot was broadcast on France 2 in 2023.